newjersey/njwds/README.md

 ## Build the design system assets

-- Run `npm run build-njwds` to build the assets into the `dist/` directory
+- Run `npm run grove:build` to build the assets into the `dist/` directory

 ### Build the component library